 Fortunately, Minnesota has several resources dedicated to bereavement education and adolescent grief in the classroom.
 These organizations offer valuable programs, workshops, and materials specifically tailored to the needs of Minnesota students, educators, and families.

-- Park Nicollet’s Growing Through Grief initiative provides in-school support and crisis management services to children and teens coping with the death of a loved one.
-This program, available in 16 partnering school districts in the Twin Cities area and Wisconsin, offers expert counseling and a safe space for students to share their feelings and improve their coping skills.
-With generous community support, Growing Through Grief aims to ensure that no grieving student in Minnesota feels alone in their journey through loss.
+- Park Nicollet’s Growing Through Grief provides in-school support and crisis management services to children and teens coping with the death of a loved one.
+The program partners with six Twin Cities-area school districts—District 191, St. Louis Park, Hopkins, Edina, Minnetonka, and Wayzata—to offer expert counseling and a safe, supportive space where students can express their emotions and strengthen their coping skills.
+With generous community support, Growing Through Grief is committed to ensuring that no grieving student in Minnesota has to navigate their loss alone.

 - Brighter Days Family Grief Center focuses on bringing families back together after the death or terminal diagnosis of a loved one by addressing the many psychosocial and logistical needs of each family member.
 Trusted by Minnesota hospitals, hospices, schools, and community partners since 2017, they provide the compassionate and comprehensive care that children, adults, and the entire family deserve.

-- The School Social Work Association of Minnesota (SSWAMN) offers resources and training for school social workers who play a crucial role in supporting grieving students.
+- Minnesota School Social Work Association (MSSWA) offers resources and training for school social workers who play a crucial role in supporting grieving students.

 - The Minnesota Department of Education (MDE) has resources on social-emotional learning (SEL) which can be helpful in creating a supportive classroom environment for students facing grief.